 2020 has proven to be one of the most challenging years for companies around the globe who are seeking to maintain a competitive edge while dealing with the radical overhaul in how businesses operate as a result of the global pandemic.
 HR tools for administration are crucial now more than ever, bridging the gap between the near-obsolete world of paper-based management and the multi-channel communications digital age.

-Pitacs Limited is one such company who have embraced digital HR admin tools and experienced the positive results, from boosted employee engagement, more effective alignment between teams and individuals, and streamlined, cost-saving HR processes.
+Pitacs Limited is one such company that have embraced digital HR admin tools and experienced positive results, from boosted employee engagement, more effective alignment between teams and individuals, and streamlined, cost-saving HR processes.

 Read on to find out how they did it.

 If you have an Ultraheat branded radiator or heated towel rail installed in your home then you’re already familiar with Pitacs Limited’s products.
-Pitacs Limited has been manufacturing and distributing high quality steel paneled radiators throughout the UK and around the world since 1990, renowned for their designer quality.
+Pitacs Limited has been manufacturing and distributing high-quality steel panelled radiators throughout the UK and around the world since 1990, renowned for their designer quality.

 Pitacs launched an electrical division in 1994, expanding their business to include electrical and data cables with BASEC and HAR certification, as well as an expanded range of general wiring, low voltage cables and control cables stocked in local and national companies.
 In 2016 the company again expanded its product line to include TIME LED along with a variety of additional LED filaments bulbs and fittings.